brianjking/Documents/Yosemite_Patchless_TRIM.md

 This made me think a bit, and after some testing I devised a way to enable TRIM on OS X Yosemite 10.10.3 or higher -- without requiring any binary patching!
 Unfortunately we still break the code signature when we edit Info.plist, so we still need to enable kext-dev-mode until El Capitan comes out. (_Update: This drawback is completely avoided if you use the "Even Better Method" below!_)

-The advantages of this new Info.plist method over the classic binary patching is that this is the official Apple method and is guaranteed to work as long as you are on 10.10.3 or higher (lower versions do _not_ work).
+The advantages of this new Info.plist method over the classic binary patching is that this is the clean, official Apple method and is guaranteed to work as long as you are on 10.10.3 or higher (lower versions do _not_ work).

 OS X 10.11 El Capitan users should simply use the new "trimforce" command instead (by disabling Rootless, running "sudo trimforce enable", and re-enabling Rootless). _Hopefully Apple improves trimforce before El Cap's release, so that it no longer requires us to temporarily disable rootless.
 That seems like an oversight on their part._